Steven Spielberg: 2001–2012: Experimentations with technology

-Spielberg and Tom Cruise collaborated for the futuristic neo-noir Minority Report (2002), based on the short story by Philip K. Dick, about a group of investigators who try to prevent crimes before they are committed.
-The film received critical acclaim.
-Roger Ebert named Minority Report as the best film of 2002, and praised its vision of the future.
+Spielberg followed A.I. with the sci-fi neo-noir Minority Report (2002), based on Philip K. Dick's short story (1956).
+The film stars Tom Cruise as commanding officer of precrime in futuristic Washington, D.C.
+Ebert named Minority Report the best film of 2002, praising its craftsmanship: "here is Spielberg using every trick in the book and matching them without seams, so that no matter how he's achieving his effects, the focus is always on the story and the characters ...
+Some directors place their trust in technology.
+Spielberg, who is a master of technology, trusts only story and character, and then uses everything else as a workman uses his tools."
 However, critic Todd McCarthy thought there was not enough action.
-The film earned over $358 million worldwide.
-Spielberg's next 2002 feature, Catch Me If You Can, is about the adventures of a young con artist (played by Leonardo DiCaprio).
-Christopher Walken and Tom Hanks also star.
-It is set in the 1960s; Spielberg said, "I have always loved movies about sensational rogues—they break the law, but you just have to love them for the moxie."
-At the 75th Academy Awards, Walken and John Williams were nominated for Best Supporting Actor and Best Original Score, respectively.
+The film earned more than $358 million worldwide.
+Also in 2002, he released Catch Me If You Can, based on the autobiography of con-artist Frank Abagnale.
+Leonardo DiCaprio played Abagnale; Christopher Walken and Hanks also starred.
+Spielberg said, "I have always loved movies about sensational rogues—they break the law, but you just have to love them for the moxie."
 The film was a critical and commercial success.